 \section{Introduction}

-In the last couple of decades, metropolitan areas in both developed and developing countries, have been affected by increasing traffic congestion due to population explosion.
-Urban population in developing nations is projected to continue to grow, adding 2.5 billion people to the world’s cities by 2050 \citep{UN}.
+In the last couple of decades, metropolitan areas in both the developed and the developing countries have been affected by increasing traffic congestion mainly due to population explosion.
+Urban population in developing nations is projected to grow, adding 2.5 billion people by 2050 \citep{UN}.
 In addition to the negative impacts on mobility and air quality, previous studies indicate that severe congestion has a negative impact on GDP, the city's economic competitiveness \citep{Cost, Growth}, and road safety, thus imparting socio-economic distress \citep{Retallack}.
-Intelligent transportation systems can revolutionize traffic-mobility management and offers an integrated approach to infrastructure development \citep{Xian_2021}.
-World-wide transport engineers employ network interventions (i.e. treatment) as measure to control high-consequence events.
-But, such decisions are made without any statistical evidence to guarantee the intended outcomes.
-Often such interventions fail to achieve the intended objective and in which transport networks perform poorly in relation to traffic flow, capacity utilisation, safety, and economic and environmental impacts.
-In general, the intervention are typically targeted to address specific network problems, and its effect is `confounded' if the treated and control units differ systematically with respect to several characteristics which may affect the outcome of interest.
+Intelligent transportation systems can revolutionize traffic-mobility management and offer an integrated approach to infrastructure development \citep{Xian_2021}.
+Transport engineers employ network interventions (i.e. treatment) to control high-consequence traffic events.
+Often such interventions fail to achieve the intended objective, and as a consequence transport networks perform poorly concerning traffic flow, capacity utilisation, safety, and economic and environmental impacts.
+The underlying reason for such failure could be that the interventions are often made without statistical evidence to guarantee the intended outcomes.
+In general, the interventions are typically targeted to address specific network problems, and the challenge is that their effect is `confounded' if the treated and control units differ systematically with respect to several characteristics which may also affect the outcome of interest.